Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?

-Prior to the analysis of the econometric models we will discuss several features of the time series for Belgium (Figure \ref{fig:overviewBelgium}).\footnote{The data for Austria, Belgium, and Finland are mentioned in both \cite{wagner2015} and \cite{wagnergrabarczykhong2019} to behave in line with the EKC.
-We discuss Belgium in the main text but the interested reader can find the same figures for Austria and Finland in supplement section \ref{sec:AuandFi}.
-The conclusions are the same.} An inverted U-shaped relationship between GDP and CO\textsubscript{2} (both in log per capita) is clearly visible in Figure \ref{fig:overviewBelgium}(a) and results like these have triggered the research on the Environmental Kuznetz Curve.
-However, the heat map time indication also shows that time is almost monotonically increasing along the curve.
-Time effects - e.g. increasing environmental awareness, advances in sustainable technologies - can be valid alternative explanations for these nonlinearities and their omission can (falsely) exaggerate the influence of GDP.
-It is for this reason that we developed and analysed the Generalized Cointegrating Polynomial Regression (GCPR).
+Prior to the analysis of a multivariate specification, we will first discuss several features of the individual time series (hence omitting subscripts ``$i$'').
+The example throughout this narrative is Belgium (Figure \ref{fig:overviewBelgium}).\footnote{The data for Austria, Belgium, and Finland are mentioned in both \cite{wagner2015} and \cite{wagnergrabarczykhong2019} to behave in line with the EKC.
+We discuss Belgium in the main text but the interested reader can find the same figures for Austria and Finland in Section \ref{sec:AuandFi}.
+Qualitatively, the findings for these other two countries are the same.} An inverted U-shaped relationship between GDP and CO\textsubscript{2} (both in log per capita) is clearly visible in Figure \ref{fig:overviewBelgium}(a) and behavior like this has triggered research on the Environmental Kuznets Curve.
+However, the time heat map also shows that time is almost monotonically increasing along the curve.
+Time effects -- e.g. increasing global environmental awareness, worldwide advances in sustainable technologies -- can be valid alternative explanations for these nonlinearities and their omission can (falsely) exaggerate the influence of GDP.
+It is for this reason that we develop and analyse the Generalized Cointegrating Polynomial Regression (GCPR).

 More evidence for the importance of time effects is available in Figure \ref{fig:overviewBelgium}(b).
-This figure depicts the same per capita series after detrending.\footnote{The outcomes of the \cite{perronyabu2009} test (see Supplement) indicate that log per capita GDP is likely to have a deterministic trend component.
-It is thus recommended to have a deterministic trend in the model for log per capita $\COTWO$ emissions.
-We should thus look at the relationship between GDP and $\COTWO$ emissions (in log per capita) after partialling out the effect of the linear trend. } The inverted U-shape is now (visually) less pronounced or even absent.
+This figure depicts the same per capita series after detrending.\footnote{The \cite{perronyabu2009} test allows us to test for the presence of a deterministic trend irrespectively of the series being trend-stationary or having an unit root.
+The results of this test (see supplement) indicate that log per capita GDP is likely to have a deterministic trend component.
+It is thus recommended to have a deterministic trend in the model for log per capita $\COTWO$ emissions and the visual inspection of the relationship between GDP and $\COTWO$ emissions (in log per capita) should take place after partialling out this deterministic trend. } The inverted U-shape is now (visually) less pronounced or even absent.